"Tell me and I will forget,

 Involve me and I will understand."

 The Duck River is a beautiful river that is rich in history, wildlife, and folklore.
-It is just over 270 miles in length and meanders it way through Middle Tennessee and is one of the longest rivers contained entirely within the Tennessee borders.
-It is a river that showcases scenic pastoral lands, steep rock cliffs, and forested banks.
+It is just over 270 miles in length and meanders it way through Middle Tennessee.
+It is one of the longest rivers contained entirely within the Tennessee borders and showcases scenic pastoral lands, steep rock cliffs, and forested banks.

 The Duck River is one of the most biologically rich and diverse rivers in North America and in 2010 was featured in National Geographic's "One Cubic Foot" article (Jan/Feb 2010 issue).

 According to the Tennessee Department of Environment and Conservation (TDEC) the Duck River contains over 500 species of aquatic plants, fish and invertebrates.
 This includes over 60 species of mussels, 151 fish species, and 22 aquatic snail species.
 The Duck River holds more species of fish than all of Europe.
 Many anglers enjoy catching smallmouth bass, spotted bass, rock bass, and many other fish on the Duck River.

 Among the rare species living in the Duck River are mussels such as the birdwing pearly mussel and the Tennessee club shell.
 In addition, the river harbors a number of larger mammals, reptiles, and birds, including river otters, beavers, mink, hawks, osprey, and herons.
 Freshwater mussels have disappeared across much of the United States, but the Duck River is one of a handful of rivers in Tennessee where they have survived and are still thriving.
 Because mussels are sensitive to pollution, their presence is a reliable indicator of water quality – for humans.